Richmond Hill, London: Topography

-Terrace Gardens and Terrace Walk

-The scenic panorama may be viewed from Terrace Walk, laid out near the top of the hill in the 18th century.
-This promenade surmounts the Terrace Gardens and both are Grade II* listed in Historic England's Register of Parks and Gardens of Special Historic Interest in England.

 History

 As the town of Richmond developed from its founding in the early 16th century, after Henry VII had established Richmond Palace, the attributes of the hill naturally attracted desirable residential and commercial development – with the result that many large, ornate properties came and went on the hill over the centuries, some of them with famous or notable persons as owners or occupiers.
 Newer waves and subdivisions of these have continued, subject to external stylistic conformity.
-This three-times extended Conservation Area is "almost entirely surrounded" by others.
+This three-times extended conservation area is "almost entirely surrounded" by others.

 The original homes on Richmond Hill were set back in what is now The Vineyard, including Clarence House, Halford House, Michel's Almshouses and Vineyard House.